niranjanpai1998/Sales-Data-Modeling-Forecasting/README.md

     - Trained the model on historical sales data to predict future product demand.
     - Generated visualizations to interpret model predictions and trends.

+## **Instructions to Setup this Project**
+- Download and install Docker Desktop from (https://www.docker.com/products/docker-desktop/).

+- Clone this repository into your local machine.

+- In terminal, run the following
+    ```
+        docker compose up
+    ```

 ## **Technologies Used**

 - Data Modeling & Storage: